carlosricojr/daily-profit-model/README.md

 ---

-*This system represents an enterprise-grade machine learning pipeline with  data ingestion, advanced monitoring, shadow deployment, and production optimization features.
-The  pipeline only fetches missing data, reducing processing time and API costs by 90%+ while providing automatic crash recovery and gap detection.*
+*This system represents an enterprise-grade machine learning pipeline with smart data ingestion, advanced monitoring, shadow deployment, trade reconciliation, and production optimization features.
+The pipeline only fetches missing data, reducing processing time and API costs by 90%+ while providing automatic crash recovery, gap detection, and data quality monitoring with automated resolution.*